Skip to content

 Debug and test a connector

-As you develop your integration, refer to this document for tips on how to debug your connector and how to write tests for your connector code.
+As you develop your extension, refer to this document for tips on how to debug your connector and how to write tests for your connector code.

 Debug

-As you develop and test your integration, you may need to debug the GraphQL types that the Netlify SDK generates using your connector, or debug the connector itself.
+As you develop and test your extension, you may need to debug the GraphQL types that the Netlify SDK generates using your connector, or debug the connector itself.

 Debug GraphQL types